A teacher at Heart

 —Parker J. Palmer, The Courage to Teach

 As I prepare for incoming students each semester I am faced with that same nervous feeling that I encountered on my very first teaching day.
-I feel apprehensive knowing my responsibility to each and every student who walks into my classroom community.
-To make certain each of my students find success I must continually rethink how and why I teach, how they learn, and how information and experiences are created.
-I must update, reboot, rethink and challenge my own preconceptions about not only the content, education, but my students.
+I feel apprehensive knowing my responsibility to each and every student who walks into our classroom community.
+To make certain each student finds success I must continually rethink how and why I teach, how they learn, and how information and experiences are created.
+I must update, reboot, rethink and challenge my own preconceptions and assumptions I hold about the content, education, and my students.
 A natural curiosity and love of learning compel me to continually update my own learning and experiences to stay current in the ever changing arts and education landscape and culture.
 To be a good teacher one must remain an avid, reflective learner themselves.

 Central to my teaching life is service and responsibility to others.
-Not only do we create a learning classroom environment together that is supportive, reflective, and rigorous but we take our experience and learning out into the larger community.
+Teaching means to create a learning classroom environment together that is supportive, reflective, and rigorous but also requires that we take our experience and learning out into the larger community.
 Working with others, sharing our insights, raising questions, problem solving through making, thinking and questioning in the arts and through the arts, we change not only ourselves but those we touch.

 “...When my students and I discover uncharted territory to explore, when